-On March 27, 2008, the Port Security & Emergency Operations Department Security Management System (SMS) was certified to ISO 28000:2007, making it the first port in the world to receive this international security designation.
+In March 2008, the Port Security & Emergency Operations Department Security Management System (SMS) was certified to ISO 28000:2007, making the Port of Houston Authority the first port authority in the world to receive this international security designation.
+All Port Houston operated terminals are certified to the standard: Turning Basin, Manchester, Woodhouse, Barbours Cut and Bayport.
 This international standard sets out stringent requirements for a security management system that incorporates all aspects of business management.

 This achievement is one of many firsts at Port Houston, and demonstrates the port’s leadership in security management.

 Learn more about our overall security program, partnerships and federal funding here.

 Port Houston’s public terminals are regulated by the U.S. Coast Guard, MTSA regulations, 33 CFR 105 in accordance with Facility Security Plans on file with the U.S. Coast Guard.
 To make sure that you comply with these regulations, be sure and follow all signage at gates and instructions by security guards.

 In accordance with federal security regulations, random vehicle screenings are performed at Port Houston entry points.
 Refusal to permit this screening will result in denied access.

 - Presenting a valid ID at entry points,

 - Submitting to random vehicle screening when requested,

 - Reporting suspicious activity to Port Dispatch Center at 713-670-3620.